akudo7/kudos-gpt/README.md

 &nbsp;
 <details>
 <summary>02.
 Have a discussion by asking directly:</summary>
-To ask your question in a discussion, you can use the `Direct asking` button.
+To ask your question in a discussion, the `Direct asking` button is available.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_05_1.png" />
 </p>